 Poor People’s Pub was founded during the economic recession of the 1970s as a way to provide both entertainment and employment to locals.
 Fiercely led by their mascot, the Pub Hobo, this Sanbornville location creates an experience of true community.
 Keep your eyes peeled, and you may just see the Pub Hobo in the flesh!

-Opened in 1775, the Birchwood Inn and London Tavern has seen its share of fabulous guests, Henry David Thoreau among them.
+Opened in 1775, the Birchwood Inn, Restaurant and Tavern has seen its share of fabulous guests, Henry David Thoreau among them.
 Claim your rightful place in history and pop in for a pint, or make a weekend of it at this authentically British inn.
 Be sure to try some of the truly delectable dishes available, like bacon and maple syrup macaroni and cheese and cooked to order entrees.

 Self-billed as “a Hungarian, Irish, German, Italian, Mexican, Asian, English, and Portuguese inspired” establishment, Harlow’s Pub is a truly diverse experience that holds up from every angle.
 Harlow’s also leads the way in live entertainment, featuring a weekly Celtic Music Night and Open Mic Night, alongside live bands every Friday and Saturday night, as well as various other performances.
 Visit this Peterborough spot for great food, good beer, and a phenomenal time.

 Whether you dine in or take out, Pub 32 is an outstanding pub experience from start to finish.
 Thoughtful dishes, generous pours, and one of the best staffs in state make this Lincoln location an easy choice for a fun time.